nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ### Transactional Feature

-If you want your tests to be ran in a transaction context, you should use the Transactional Feature.
+Runs tests in a transaction context.

 #### Requirements

-The Transactional Feature is included by the Core Feature so you should only need to use it explicitly if you don't use Core Feature.
+The Transactional Feature is included in the Core Feature so you should only need to use it explicitly if you don't use Core Feature.

-&nbsp;

 #### Configuration

 *   `@TransactionalConfig`

-    *   boolean autostart true - injects a new transaction before executing each test
+    *   boolean `autostart` true - injects a new transaction before executing each test

 ### Core Feature

-This feature deploys the required Nuxeo core bundles and resources and configures a repository to be used by tests.
+Deploys the required Nuxeo core bundles and resources and configures a repository to be used by tests.

 #### Requirements